Tooth-Colored Fillings in Ottawa

 First 24 Hours

 The numbing typically wears off in 2-4 hours.
-Avoid eating on that side until numbness is completely gone to prevent accidental cheek or tongue biting.
-Some patients experience mild sensitivity to temperature for a few days—this is normal and gradually resolves.
-If you had sedation, follow recovery instructions carefully.
+Avoid eating on that side until numbness is completely gone.
+Some patients experience mild sensitivity to temperature for a few days — this is normal and gradually resolves.

 Daily Care